Teladoc Health Inc [TDOC] stock Downgrade by DA Davidson analyst, price target now $22

 Sponsored

+The results of the trading session contributed to over 3822401 shares changing hands.
+Over the past one week, the price volatility of Teladoc Health Inc stands at 4.73% while the volatility over the past one month is 4.03%.

-Compared to the average trading volume of 4.75M shares, TDOC reached a trading volume of 3598365 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TDOC stock reached $3.34 billion, with 165.56 million shares outstanding and 164.19 million shares in the current float.
+Compared to the average trading volume of 4.74M shares, TDOC reached a trading volume of 3822401 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Teladoc Health Inc [TDOC]?